holochain/docs-pages/archive/design-process-express.md

 Even though we're introducing it late in the process, validation is the essence of your app.
 It's how you define the 'rules of the game', the domain logic that allows agents to play fairly and discern whether their peers are doing the same.

-You're already halfway done with your validation rules---when you designed your entry and link types, you gave your data some structure that the Rust SDK will automatically check for you.
+You're already halfway done with your validation rules --- when you designed your entry and link types, you gave your data some structure that the Rust SDK will automatically check for you.
 If an entry passes this check, your validation function has a chance to perform further checks.

 Here are things you can validate: